Frequently Asked Questions

 - Our Family Selection Committee chooses homeowners based on need, income, willingness to become partners in the program, and ability to repay the loan, plus other requirements.

-- RVHFH does not consider race, religion, or gender when choosing the families who receive a home.
+- RVHFH does not consider race, color, gender, national origin, age, religion, creed, disability, veteran’s status, sexual orientation, gender identity or gender expression when choosing the families who receive a home.

 Aside from volunteering and paying a monthly mortgage, all families must attend educational classes that cover subjects such as taxes and insurance.